Warning: Bears are wild animals that are dangerous and unpredictable. Do not approach bears or allow them to approach you!

 Willfully approaching within 50 yards (150 feet), or any distance that disturbs or displaces a bear, is illegal in the park.
 Violation of this federal regulation can result in fines and arrest.
 Use binoculars, telephoto lens, or a spotting scope to view the animals.

 Bears in the park are wild and their behavior can be unpredictable.
 Although extremely rare, attacks on humans have occurred, inflicting serious injuries and death.
 Treat bear encounters with extreme caution!
-Learn what to do if you see a bear by watching this short video.

 If you see a bear: